 Syntax for Split Histogram

 Clickingresults in the syntax below.
-Running it generates our chart.
+Running it creates our chart.

 /PANEL ROWVAR=medicine ROWOP=CROSS